 Hoodia Desert Lodge: Our full report

-Both the indoor and outdoor bathrooms at Hoodia are decorated in a warm terracotta colour with copper taps and decorative mosaics on the walls.
-The indoor bathroom has a shower and sink, and a separate toilet with double doors leading to the outside bathroom, which also incorporates a changing area, and is designed so that guests can see out without being seen from nearby chalets.
-Guests are supplied with complimentary toiletries and large fluffy white towels.
+Both the indoor and outdoor bathrooms at Hoodia are decorated in a warm terracotta colour with decorative mosaics on the walls and copper taps.
+The indoor bathroom has a powerful shower, two handbasins, and a separate toilet.
+Double doors lead to the outside bathroom, which incorporates a changing area as well as an open-air bath and shower, and is designed so that guests can see out without being seen from nearby chalets.
+Guests are provided with complimentary toiletries and large fluffy white towels.

-Ideal length of stay: 2 nights
+- Ideal length of stay

 Food & drink